Destination West!

 Picture

 The main dirt road touring route through this park is fairly smooth, so an average passenger car can do the tour.
 The best approach for spotting deer, elk or bighorn is to drive at a snail's pace while keeping the eyes peeled.
-Minimizing noise helps too.
+Minimizing noise does help.
 Late in the morning or late in the afternoon, these herd animals tend to laze and graze near a water resource, which is something to keep in mind.
-The grassy meadows offer the best opportunities and using a powerful lens will keep the viewing distance great enough to not spook a herd when encountered.
+The grassy meadows offer the best opportunities and using a powerful lens will keep the viewing distance great enough to not spook the herd when encountered.

 0 Comments